JustinRaver/MultiThreaded-Library/README.md

-# Project #: Main.ReaderOfBooks
+# Project: MultiThreaded Library

 * Author: Justin Raver
-* Class: CS121 Section #03
-* Semester: Spring 2019

 ## Overview

-This program creates a Java GUI for a simple Library.Library.
-This library allows you to load a file from csv and view the corresponding books in the shape of BookButtons.
-Once the file is loaded you can select the books and view their material in the Reader area.
+This program creates a Java GUI for a simple Library.
+This library allows you to load a file from csv and view the corresponding books.
+It now supports a serial book processor that shows book word stats and allows the user to input a list of invalid words to ignore.

 ## Compiling and Running

- All project files should be in the same directory.
+From src directory:

 From the directory containing the .java source code, compile the driver class:
     $ javac Main.ReaderOfBooks.javac

 Run the program